Aeroluna/LunaCoopMod/README.md

 Isn't it funny that vanilla P1 Kerrigan's best unit was Mutalisks?
 This should allow P1 to interact with more units.

+- Increased Lurker burrow time from 2 seconds to 2.5 seconds.
+- Added Lurker upgrade: Adaptive Talons.
+  - Costs 100/100 and takes 80 seconds.
+  - Researched at the Lurker Den.
+  - Reduces Lurker burrow time from 2.5 to 1.5 seconds.
+- Removed ability for Hydralisk Dens to morph into Lurker Dens.
+- Added ability for Drones to morph into Lurker Dens.

+Copied from Versus.
+Separating Lurker Den should make it easier to tech into Lurkers.

+- Added Ultralisk upgrade: Anabolic Synthesis.
+  - Costs 150/150 and takes 60 seconds.
+  - Researched at the Ultralisk Cavern.
+  - Increases Ultralisk movement speed off creep.

+Copied from Versus.
+Speedy Ultralisks!

+- Reduced Torrasque size to normal Ultralisk size.

+Why are Torrasques bigger when they have the same stats as an Ultralisk?

 - Buffed P2 to also hit structures.
   - Will prioritize units and attacking structures.